RobinTheCode/talkingperlbot/README.md

 A Bot Project that talks back to you in Perl
 Written by Thauma

+Change the file path to your .txt files and the #roomname.

 Add Trigger Words to data1 - data12.txt files.

 data1, data5 and data9.txt must start with ':'